 - Jasmine rice

 - red meat

-- healthy fats such as cold-pressed olive oil, coconut oil, butter and avocado
+- healthy fats such as cold-pressed olive oil, coconut oil, butter, and avocado

 Animal protein and fats do not contain fermentable carbohydrates that cause bloating after eating.
 It is also important to include vegetables and fruit in the diet.
 Eating low fodmap fruits and low fodmap vegetables are the best carbs to eat to initially reduce bloating and gas.

 I encourage you to use these lists to create a safe food list with foods that do not cause you to feel bloated.
 Also, make a list of foods that you notice cause bloating for you.
-Instead of strictly adhering to very restrictive diets, use them to help you identify the foods that cause you to bloat.
+Instead of strictly adhering to very restrictive diets, use them to help you identify the carbs that cause you to bloat.